MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-integration-thirdparty-overview.md

 ::: moniker-end

 Microsoft System Center - Operations Manager interoperates with other management solutions through [System Center - Orchestrator](../orchestrator/learn-about-orchestrator.md) or product connectors built on the [Operations Manager Connector Framework (OMCF)](/previous-versions/system-center/developer/hh328935(v=msdn.10)), which are developed from the Operations Manager Software Development Kit (SDK).
 The OMCF provides methods and types that you can use to initialize and manage a connector and to get or send operations data.
 With earlier versions of Operations Manager, the primary means of synchronizing alerts between Operations Manager and other systems was through a connector.
-An Operations Manager connector specifically created for the other system was required for this purpose, and a variety of connectors have been released by vendors of those management solutions.
+An Operations Manager connector created for the other system was required for this purpose, and various connectors have been released by vendors of those management solutions.

 Orchestrator integrates with System Center, other Microsoft products, and non-Microsoft products to enable interoperability across the data center.